turbosnute/ps-netatmo-influxdb/README.md

 # PS-Netatmo-InfluxDB
 Netatmo to InfluxDB logger.
 Written in Powershell, running in Docker.

-This container is made to be able to run on Raspberry Pi 5 (Raspberry Pi OS) and have also been tested om amd64.
+This container is made to be able to run on Raspberry Pi 5 (Raspberry Pi OS) and have also been tested on amd64.

 ## Build
 If you want to build the container yourself.